ansys/pyansys-dev-guide/doc/source/getting-started/administration.rst

 .. note::

     Contact `support@pyansys.com <mailto:support@pyansys.com>`_ if you require
-    support for being compliant with all previous requirements.
+    help meeting all of the previous requirements.

 .. |check| raw:: html